Sustainable Streets programme

 Our Sustainable Streets programme aims to create better street for residents, reduce the number of car journeys made in Lewisham and encourage more people to walk, cycle or use public transport, in order to reduce traffic and pollution, improve road safety and lower carbon emissions.

-With unrestricted parking on 75% of our roads – the lowest of any inner London borough – improving parking management and introducing more sustainable transport measures are both crucial for reducing the number of unnecessary car journeys and tackling traffic, congestion and pollution.
+With unrestricted parking on 75% of our roads – the highest of any inner London borough – improving parking management and introducing more sustainable transport measures are both crucial for reducing the number of unnecessary car journeys and tackling traffic, congestion and pollution.

 We are proposing to introduce new parking permit schemes to discourage unnecessary journeys and ensure on-street parking is prioritising for local residents and businesses, helping reduce traffic, congestion and pollution.